Audiology services and hearing care at home - coronavirus info for families of deaf childrenPublished Date: 11 Sep 2020

 NHS and routine surgery

-The NHS has started to carry out some routine (elective) surgery again.
+The NHS is carrying out routine (elective) surgery again.
 Elective surgery includes grommet surgery for glue ear, bone anchored hearing aids and cochlear implant surgery on older children.

-Each hospital will make decisions on surgery on a case-by-case basis, depending on whether they have facilities, staff and personal protective equipment available, and what the level of coronavirus risk is locally at the time.
-It is likely that routine surgeries will resume at different times across the country depending on the local risk at the time.
+Each hospital will make decisions on surgery on a case-by-case basis, taking into account the prioritisation category given to the procedure (see below), whether they have facilities, staff and personal protective equipment available, and what the level of coronavirus risk is locally at the time.

 Due to the nature of Ear, Nose and Throat (ENT) surgery, and working in close proximity to the respiratory system, many of the procedures carry significant risk of passing coronavirus between patients and staff.
 ENT surgeons have been working hard to identify new ways of carrying out their surgery procedures using PPE and other new protective measures.